Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

         self.server.stop(code)
 ```

-Let's quickly review, what we have here. `RuntimeManager` simply manages our service, i.e. starts it, stops it, holds all necessary data. `RuntimeService` is the service that actually implements `Predict(PredictRequest)`.
+Let's quickly review, what we have here. `RuntimeManager` simply manages our service,
+i.e. starts it, stops it, holds all necessary data.
+`RuntimeService` is the service that actually implements `Predict(PredictRequest)` rpc function.

 The model will be stored inside the `/model` directory in the docker container.
 The structure of `/model` is following:

 ```sh
 model